 The annual conference covers the Institute for Justice’s four litigation pillars: First Amendment rights, school choice, economic liberty and private property rights.
 These topics are taught alongside others rarely discussed in law school or graduate programs, such as: natural rights theory, public interest litigation tactics, cutting-edge constitutional theories, media skills, and the use of social science research.
 The faculty combines IJ attorneys and staff members with leading law professors and legal experts.
 The conference’s keynote speaker is always a distinguished jurist, who offers a view of public interest law from the bench.
 After attending this intensive introduction to IJ style public interest law, the IJ Way, participants are able to recognize and seize public interest opportunities in the future.

-The Maffucci Fellowships are full-time and the duration is flexible, with a minimum commitment of three months.
-Fellows receive a monthly stipend of $1,500 that increases to $2,000 with a longer-term commitment of six months or more.
-Undergraduates are encouraged to attempt to obtain academic credit for their work.
-Recent graduates are also welcome to apply.
+The duration of the Maffucci Fellowship is flexible, with a minimum commitment of three months.
+Undergraduates should attempt to obtain academic credit for their work.
+Recent graduates are encouraged to apply.
 Law students should apply to our clerkship program (see below).

 Candidates should possess exceptional writing skills, be attentive to detail, and have a strong commitment to individual freedom as well as an interest in property rights, free speech issues, school choice, and economic liberty.